 At the time of writing, the status of the Games of the XXXII Olympiad is mostly unknown.
-A report from The Times late last week suggested that Japan’s government was quietly looking for a way out of hosting the Olympics in such chaotic times, but this was followed up in short order by a statement from the International Olympic Committee that the report was “categorically untrue”.
+A report from The Times in January of 2021 suggested that Japan’s government was quietly looking for a way out of hosting the Olympics in such chaotic times, but this was followed up in short order by a statement from the International Olympic Committee that the report was “categorically untrue”.

 Bollocks to all that, though, because Sega has provided us with a highly enjoyable way to enjoy the Olympics from the comfort of our own home.
 And no need to go through with all that pesky training, either!

 Sega’s catchily titled Olympic Games Tokyo 2020 – The Official Video Game was quietly and rather optimistically released in July of 2019 in Asia, and is available for PlayStation 4 and Nintendo Switch.
-An international worldwide release, including Xbox One and Windows PC ports, was originally planned for 2020, but for all the reasons you already know, has not yet happened.
+An international worldwide release, including Xbox One and Windows PC ports, was originally planned for 2020, but for all the reasons you already know, has only happened recently, in June of 2021.

-Those PS4 and Nintendo Switch versions that did make it to market are both region-free and, like an increasing number of Asian releases, feature English language support, though, so if the recent Olympic news (or confused lack thereof) has made you hungry for some virtual sports, you can pick up a copy right now and enjoy the action — there are even physical releases for those who like to collect their games.
+The Asian PS4 and Nintendo Switch versions that made it to market are both region-free and, like an increasing number of titles from the region, feature English language support.
+So if the Olympic news (or confused lack thereof) has made you hungry for some virtual sports, you can pick up a copy right now either locally or from a retailer such as Play-Asia and enjoy the action — there are even physical releases for those who like to collect their games.
 And, being a unique historical artifact — an official video game adaptation of a real-world event that could potentially never happen — it’s a fun thing to have on your shelf.